WebAssembly/spec/spectec/test-prose/TEST.md

 4. Push the activation of f with arity k to the stack.
 5. Push the values val^n to the stack.
 6. Execute the instruction (CALL_ADDR fa).
-7. Pop all values val* from the stack.
+7. Pop all values val* from the top of the stack.
 8. Pop the activation of f with arity k from the stack.
 9. Push the values val* to the stack.
 10. Pop the values val^k from the stack.